Leave a Lasting Legacy.

 5 Factors Landlords Should Consider When Estate Planning

 Miami has one of the most robust rental markets in the country, with both long-term rentals and short-term vacation units in high demand.
-Property owners who have been able to take advantage of this increase in demand — along with rapidly rising property values — in the past few years may have strong investment portfolios.
+Property owners who have taken advantage of this increase in demand — along with rapidly rising property values — over the past few years may have strong investment portfolios.
 But what happens if the owner unexpectedly passes away?
-Having an estate plan that includes your rental properties can ensure that your investments are protected and are passed down according to your wishes.
+Having an estate plan that includes your rental properties can ensure that your investments are protected and passed down according to your wishes.

 1. Structure of Ownership

-How your rental properties are held makes a difference in what happens to them after you die and what protections they need with an estate plan.
+How your rental properties are held affects what happens to them after you die and what protections they need in an estate plan.
 If you are an individual owner, for example, the properties will be part of your overall estate and will have to pass through probate and then be handled according to the terms of your will.

-Jointly held properties with a right to survivorship can pass directly to the sole ownership of the surviving owner when one person dies.
+Jointly held properties with a right of survivorship can pass directly to the surviving owner upon the death of one owner.
 But if there is no right to survivorship, a jointly held property may still need to go through probate with the rest of the estate.

 If the rental properties are held in an LLC or another business structure, it can be even more complicated.
 It’s best to discuss your current situation with an estate planning attorney who can inform you of what would happen if you died right now and discuss what you can do to ensure your investments are handled according to your wishes.